alanvanrossum/kroket/README.md

 | [Virtual Reality client](https://github.com/alanvanrossum/kroket/) 	| [![Build Status](https://api.travis-ci.org/alanvanrossum/kroket.svg?branch=master)](https://travis-ci.org/alanvanrossum/kroket)|
 | [Android client](https://github.com/alanvanrossum/kroketapp/)    | [![Build Status](https://api.travis-ci.org/alanvanrossum/kroketapp.svg?branch=master)](https://travis-ci.org/alanvanrossum/kroketapp)|
 | [Gamehost/server](https://github.com/alanvanrossum/krokethost/)  | [![Build Status](https://api.travis-ci.org/alanvanrossum/krokethost.svg?branch=master)](https://travis-ci.org/alanvanrossum/krokethost)|

+### How to play

+You'll need:
+- 1 Oculus Rift connected to a computer
+- 2 friends
+- 2 Android Smartphones with the EscapeApp installed
+- To get ready to laugh

+#### Step 1: Installing the server
+Install and run the EscapeHost application.
+The EscapeHost will listen (by defaulft) on port TCP/1234.
+If you are behind a NAT device, please configure it to forward incoming connections.
+The server (EscapeHost) will automatically deal with all clients connecting and start the game when everyone is ready.

+#### Step 2: Installing the VR client
+Connect your Oculus Rift to a computer and install EscapeVR on this machine.
+This can be the same computer you're running the EscapeHost on.

+#### Step 3: Installing the Mobile client
+Install EscapeApp to at least two Android mobile devices.

+#### Step 4: Connect the clients to the server
+Run EscapeVR and make sure it connects to the EscapeHost.
+On both Android devices, run the EscapeApp and make sure both are connected to the EscapeHost.

+#### Step 5: Start the game
+The EscapeHost will start the game when everyone is connected and ready to play.

+Enjoy your game!

+# Disclaimer

+Material used for educational purposes only.
+No copyright infringement intended.

 # Documentation